mdcarr941/WeddingApp/README.md

 ### Overview
-This repository contains the code for the backend of the wedding website.
+This repository contains the code for the backend for my wedding website.
 It is an ASP.NET app that runs on .NET 5 and uses a SQLite database for persistence.

 ### How to Deploy